 Cox or logistic regression models were employed to evaluate the association between lifespan cognitive reserve measurements and incidence of dementia or brain pathology prevalence.

-386 of the 1602 included patients were diagnosed with dementia during the study; 357 of these individuals were diagnosed with AD-related dementia.
+386 of the 1602 included individuals were diagnosed with dementia during the study; 357 of these individuals were diagnosed with AD-related dementia.

 Patients in the high lifespan cognitive reserve score tertile had multi-adjusted hazard ratios for their risk of dementia development of 0.61, compared with individuals in the lowest tertile.